Czech Republic national football team: 1939

+These matches saw the participation of great stars of the era who had driven Czechoslovakia to become runners-up at the 1934 World Cup, such as Josef Bican, Oldřich Nejedlý, and Antonín Puč.

+After November 1939, however, the pressure and control of the Nazi regime abruptly brought the experiment to an end: the national team was disbanded, and Czech players continued to play only at the club level in local championships (the Národní liga), no longer able to wear an international representative jersey until the end of World War II and the re-establishment of Czechoslovakia.

 1990s

 When Czechoslovakia split into the Czech Republic and Slovakia, the Czech Republic team was formed.
 They played their first friendly match away to Turkey on 23 February 1994.
 The newly formed team played their first home game in Ostrava, against Lithuania, in which they registered their first home win.

 Their first competitive match was part of the UEFA Euro 1996 qualifying campaign, in which they defeated Malta 6–1 in Ostrava.
 During the campaign, the Czech Republic registered six wins, three draws, and a defeat against Luxembourg, finishing their qualifying Group 5 in first place, ahead of group favourites the Netherlands.
 In the final tournament, hosted by England, the Czechs progressed from the group stage, despite a 2–0 opening game defeat to Germany.
 They progressed to the UEFA Euro 1996 Final, losing 2–1 to Germany at Wembley Stadium.

 The Czechs finished third in the 1998 FIFA World Cup qualifying group, behind Spain and Yugoslavia, and subsequently missed the tournament.